harrisrhm/zd_app/README.md

 When you are ready, you can test the program with:

+1) Copy the repository from my github and place into your preferred drive

+2) Ensure you have Ruby installed

-1) Run bundle install
+3) Run bundle install

 ```bash
 bundle install
 ```

-2)
+4) Run the app

 ```bash
 ruby lib/app.rb
 ```

-3) Enjoy and follow the prompt in the terminal
+5) Enjoy and follow the prompt in the terminal

 ## Additional information